alinal/AY250_HW/HW3/README.txt

 hw3_a & hw3_b generate plots reproducing Figure_HW3_matlab.pdf & stocks.png, respectively.
 hw3_c.py is a brushing code for the iris dataset (flower.csv)

+Run this code in the pylab environment (i.e. ipython --pylab).

 HW#3 part A
 --------